Remillard/VHDL-Mode/README.md

 ## Related Packages

+* [Emacs Pro Essentials](https://packagecontrol.io/packages/Emacs%20Pro%20Essentials) by sublime-emacs : The VHDL Mode package will work without this package, however if you are coming from Emacs vhdl-mode, you may find this package useful.
+Also see the setting for turning on Emacs vhdl-mode keybinds.
 * [HDLProject](https://packagecontrol.io/packages/HDLProject) by bootsiaz : It's the closest thing to Emacs vhdl-mode Speedbar that I know of.
 This clever implementation leverages symbolic links to make use of Sublime Text's Sidebar for hierarchical project display.

 ## Dependencies